lokhei/ImperativeProgramming/README.md

 # ImperativeProgramming

-Labs for COMS10008 Imperative Programming
+Labs and Coursework for COMS10008 Imperative Programming

 All files can be compiled using `make filename`

-## Week 1:
+## Week 1

 hello.c: Hello World Program